Hello! Who are you and what are you working on?

 Every time I pay myself, I smile.
 Every time I see an order from a new customer, I smile.

 We have finally streamlined our procedures.
 We are more efficient in our ordering.
-We are training a new part-time person because we are seeing monthly growth from moving to a new location and from being on the BRAVO show.
+We are training a new part-time person because we are seeing monthly growth from moving to a new location and from being on Sell it Like Serhant.
 My store makes up 90% of of sales and is growing weekly, but our online business is now expanding faster than it every did.

 Through starting the business, have you learned anything particularly helpful or advantageous?